Waffles4Ransom/Waffles4Ransom.github.io/_posts/2019-09-03-ive_got_the_world_on_a_string.markdown

 4. build out the ApplicationController, which inherits from Sinatra::Base
 5. test by running `shotgun` and check in the browser at `localhost:9393`
 6. make a Rakefile and console task for testing
-7. add the models and set up their associations
+7. add the models and set up their associations using ActiveRecord
 8. create a database, migrate it, and seed it
 9. build other controllers and make sure they are mounted in the config.ru
 10. go to town coding the routes and views